 ---|---|

 Replacing an old panel with a new one of the same size versus upgrading to a larger size won’t save you much money, since roughly the same amount of labor is required to install it.
-You’ll save about $50–$100 on the new electrical panel itself, but pay the same amount in labor costs.
+You’ll save about $50–$100 on the new electrical panel itself, but pay the same amount for labor.

 A panel’s main breaker controls the flow of power to the other circuit breakers.
 The cost to replace the breaker switch itself is relatively low.
-If the circuit is worn out, the replacement cost for the breaker is nearly as high as the whole panel.
-If this is the case, it’s usually a good idea to install a new breaker panel.
+If the circuit is worn out, replacing the breaker costs nearly as much as the whole panel.
+In this case, it’s usually best to install a new breaker panel.

 Service | Cost |